About the author

 Monika is the author of two travel memoirs written using very picturesque language which goes beyond a simple travel story, putting a reader in a position to make a breakthrough towards new and unexperienced moments, travelling both through India and the Universe as her notes connect the trajectory of soul with thoughts and events.

-was born in 1971.
+an indologist and a travel writer was born in 1971.
 She graduated from The Faculty of Education in Sombor and holds a BA degree in Primary Teacher Education.
 She has been working as a librarian for more than twenty years.
 She is employed at the City Library of Novi Sad.
 Her work as an editor of the cultural programs and the organization of promotions at the Novi Sad library has been widely recognized.

 She is very enthusiastic about Indian culture, and everything originating from the Indian soil.
 She has been passionately researching all related to India; first and foremost the religion, architecture, philosophy and music since childhood.
-She has visited India eight times so far.
+She has visited India nine times so far.
 Since recently, she has aimed her adventuristic spirit towards the travels exclusively to India so she could explore the new areas she hasn’t visited yet.
 She is a solo traveler, and she shares her experiences and impressions with the Serbian audience through the public appearances (TV and radio shows) and lectures considering this call a part of her life mission: bringing the Indian culture and spirituality closer to the Serbian audience.

 She has held numerous lectures and Indian cultural evenings in many Serbian towns where she has presented this remote and exotic country, which in many segments carries the prefix multi, to the Serbian audience followed by slides and photographs from the personal collection.
 The topics of her travel lectures are the following: “In the Brahma’s City — a Guide through Pushkar”, “The Religions of the World — Hinduism”, “Life in Indian Ashrams”, “A Journey to Rajasthan”, “The Descend of the River Ganges”, “A Guide through India”, “The Ancient Indian Temples and their Building”, “A Guide through Pilgrimage”…